- RN Programs by State

-- Prerequisites - You often must provide transcripts to demonstrate that you've completed certain prerequisites before being admitted to an RN program.
-For an ADN program, for instance, you may need to have earned a certain number of credits in specific high school subjects to be admitted.
-The same often applies to BSN programs, but you can complete your prerequisites during your first two years of college.
+- Prerequisites - Most RN programs require applicants to have completed certain prerequisite courses.
+For an ADN program, for instance, you may need to have earned a certain number of credits in specific high school subjects.
+The same often applies to BSN programs, but you can complete your prerequisite courses during your first two years of college.

 Advanced Requirements for More Competitive RN Schools